Jac-Zac/PML_DL_Final_Project/README.md

 > NOTE: if we want to use UVIT which I prefer we still have to deal with the mess coming from latent space
 > To deal with it you do Monte Carlo sampling, which allows you to estimate epistemic uncertainty

-- Modify the validation to use the fast sampling instead (if you want).
-We can avoid fast sampling
-- Try to do LLLA after you have changed the last layer to be linear
-- Implement Flow Matching instead of Diffiusion (using still the same Unet),
-- Implement the iteration principle proposed in the paper
+- This is added as the [openai_unet](https://github.com/openai/guided-diffusion/tree/main) it has been simplified and classifier free guidance applied

 ### Added but to review

-- This is added as the [openai_unet](https://github.com/openai/guided-diffusion/tree/main) it has been simplified and classifier free guidance applied
-- [ ] Flow Matching
+- [ ] Flow Matching Review where Insereting FILM conditioning inside all the model for more stability [chat](https://chatgpt.com/share/686007aa-c180-8008-ae25-ba41169ff163)
 - [ ] LLM model
 - [ ] Create plots of how much is the uncertainty during the de-noising step if it increases monotonically or something (For Ansuini)